-How do I get an allotment?
+How do I get an Allotment?

+Under the Allotment Act 1950, the purpose of an allotment is for the production of vegetable or fruit crops for consumption by themselves or their family.
 We lease 24 allotment sites across Rotherham that were previously managed by RMBC.
 Of these, 14 are self-managed by a society and 10 are directly managed by the RAA.

 Find an allotment